MEN OF MERIT

 Minimum

-Chapter raises at least $500 for a charity of their choice.
-Proof, in the form of an acknowledgement email or letter from the charity, of funds donated to a non-profit other than the Global Service Initiative must be submitted to the Fraternity to satisfy this standard.
+Chapter raises at least $500 for the Global Service Initiative or for a charity of their choice.
+If the funds are not benefitting GSI, proof, in the form of an acknowledgement email or letter from the charity, of funds donated to a non-profit other than the Global Service Initiative must be submitted to the Fraternity to satisfy this standard.

 Aspiration